deadlydog/deadlydog.github.io/_drafts/2023-06-27-Increase-system-fault-tolerance-with-the-Stale-Cache-pattern.md

 ---

 Caching is used to improve the performance of an application.
-When applied properly, caches can help increase an application's fault tolerance, helping to prevent outages, reduce latency, and improve the user experience.
+When applied properly, caches can also help increase an application's fault tolerance, helping to prevent outages, reduce latency, and improve the user experience.
-In this post I introduce the `Stale Cache` pattern and show how to use it to greatly increase the fault tolerance of your applications.
+In this post I introduce the `Stale Cache` pattern and show how to apply it to time-based caches to further increase the fault tolerance of your applications.

 I have not seen this pattern used in any caching libraries, and do not know if it has an official name, so I am calling it the `Stale Cache` pattern.
 If you know of it by a different name, please let me know in the comments below.